ulywae/NeuNVS/README.md

 **Ultra-Fast, Secure, and Hardware-Protected NVS Wrapper for ESP32**

-NeuNVS is a next-generation storage library for ESP32, designed to replace the standard `Preferences` and `EEPROM` libraries.
+NeuNVS is a next-generation storage library for ESP32, designed as a high-performance alternative to the standard `Preferences` and `EEPROM` libraries.

 It focuses on extreme performance, data integrity, and physical hardware protection with **XOR checksum** and **auto-lockdown mechanism**.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)